eldritch-cookie/KubeJSMysticalAgriculture/README.md

-# look at the kubejs wiki for documentation
+# Look At Modrinth Page for examples